-This recipe is a twist on Eton Mess, a classic summer favourite, and an easily transportable dessert for taking to an outdoor concert or a picnic.
+This summer-berry meringues and cream recipe is a twist on Eton Mess, an easily transportable dessert for taking to an outdoor concert or a picnic

 - 3 egg whites

 Make the meringues.
 Preheat the oven to 150 C, 130 C fan, 300 F, gas 2.
 Beat the egg whites with an electric hand whisk until stiff then gradually add the sugar, beating all the time, until the meringue is thick and glossy and you can stand a spoon up in it.
 Use a bit of meringue to stick the baking parchment to the baking sheet, then dollop on the meringue in 5 or 6 nests.

 Bake in the oven for 20 minutes, then switch it off and leave them for a further 40 minutes.
 Take out of the oven, place on a wire rack and leave until cold.
 Prepare the fruit by washing and hulling the strawberries and cutting them into halves or quarters, depending on their size.
 Reserve a few berries for the topping.